Master's programme in Information and Network Engineering

 - Communications engineering is focused on wireless communications with the possibility of specialising in communication theory, coding, machine-type communications or antenna design.

-- Networked systems focuses on the design, performance analysis, management and security of wired and wireless networks and networked systems, with elective courses on IT management.
+- Networked systems focuses on the design, performance analysis, management and, not the least, security of wired and wireless networks and networked systems.

 In addition to the technical aspects of the coursework, there are also many non-technical elective classes on offer to prepare you for your future career in industry or academia.
 These courses aim to improve your capabilities in areas such as project management, leadership or technical English.